sugaryourcoffee/circlus/doc/development-notes.md

                                            { group_ids: [] }) : {}
     end

-## Deterine upcoming Birthdays and Events
+## Determine upcoming Birthdays and Events
 We want to determine whether there are members that have birthday today, next 7 days or next 30 days.

 Today we can determine with